DragonDonut/BookMySport/README.md

 # bookmysport

-#Check the Others folder for: 3d models, IoT programming and
+# Check the Others folder for: 3d models, IoT programming

 Rest is Flutter